wxiangxiaow/Fall_detection_pytorch/README.md

 For training the model, run <main.py>

-A dataset is needed:
+A dataset(All images in one file) is needed:
 - FALL-DETECTION
   - dataset/
-    - Fall/
-    - Squat/
-    - None/
   - train.txt(for dataset label)
   - main.py